Why Nutrition?

 Hunger, poverty and lack of access to effective education means that millions of caregivers are unable to provide for their children’s healthy development and education.
 Around 12 million children in South Africa live below the poverty line, and 4.4 million households in South Africa do not have frequent, reliable access to food.

 A guaranteed meal served at school incentivizes impoverished caregivers to send their children to school.
 It enables children to develop, grow and learn in a safe and stimulating environment, and prepares them to receive a formal education.
-When a child stays in school, their ability to generate future income and build a livelihood is increased.
+When a child stays in school, their ability to generate future income and build a sustainable livelihood is increased.
 Through interactions with teachers, fellow-students and food preparers, the child also stays connected, cared for and involved.

 See References